obsproject/obs-studio/docs/sphinx/reference-core.rst

 .. function:: void obs_enum_audio_monitoring_devices(obs_enum_audio_device_cb cb, void *data)

    Enumerates audio devices which can be used for audio monitoring.

+   Callback function returns true to continue enumeration, or false to end enumeration.

    Relevant data types used with this function: